-Of all Scotland’s distilleries Jura must be one of the most remote.
-The Island can only be reached via neighbouring Islay – itself a two hour ferry from the mainland.
-There are just 200 people living there – significantly outnumbered by more than 5,000 deer.
-The Distillery was first built in 1810 but changed owners and name many times over the years (Craighouse, Small Isles, Caol Nan Eilean and Jura).
+Of all Scotland’s distilleries, Jura must surely be the most remote.
+The Island is usually reached via neighbouring Islay, itself a two-hour ferry ride from the mainland.
+There are just 200 people living there.
+It is a community that finds itself significantly outnumbered by the 5,000 deer that roam the island.

-Of the distillery itself he says ‘one of the handsomest we have seen…’ and goes on to describe in some detail each building on the three acre site and much of the equipment therein… ‘three Pot Stills – one of them, a Wash Still, contains 6,650 gallons, the other two, which are spirit stills, hold 2,350 and 1,200 gallons respectively…’ and ‘3,504 casks are held in the warehouses containing 232,000 gallons of whisky at various ages.’
+Of the distillery itself he says “one of the handsomest we have seen…” and goes on to describe in some detail each building on the three-acre site and much of the equipment therein “three Pot Stills – one of them, a Wash Still, contains 6,650 gallons, the other two, which are spirit stills, hold 2,350 and 1,200 gallons respectively... …3,504 casks are held in the warehouses containing 232,000 gallons of whisky at various ages.”

-The book was published in 1887 and there are but a few originals still in existence.
+The book was published in 1887.
+There are only a few originals still in existence.
 Those that remain can change hands for upwards of £2,500.
-However, a copy of the book was published in 1987 and has been reprinted three times since.
-It now exists even as an e-book and is a fascinating read for anyone with an interest in whisky.
+However, the book was re-published in 1987 and has been reprinted three times since.
+It now exists as an e-book and makes for a fascinating read for anyone with an interest in whisky.

-Many of the distilleries Barnard visits in the book are no longer in existence and Jura was very nearly one of them.
-The stills fell silent in 1901 when a great slump fell upon the whisky industry (The Pattison Crash) and with no apparent hope for the future the distillery was stripped and left in ruins for more than 60 years.
-Then in 1963 two local landowners took it upon themselves to bring whisky back to the island.
-The whisky was first bottled as a single malt in 1974 and later came under the ownership of Whyte & Mackay.
+Many of the distilleries Barnard visited in the book are no longer in existence.
+The Jura he visited fell silent in 1901 after a great slump in the wider industry (The Pattison Crash).
+With no apparent hope for the future, the distillery was stripped and left in ruins for more than 60 years.
+Then, in 1963, two local landowners took it upon themselves to bring whisky back to the island.
+The first single malt appeared in 1974.

-Value for Money: 7.5 / 10.
-Jura must be one of the most discounted whiskies in the UK.
-The ‘Origin’ seems to be on sale all year round in supermarkets and I’ve often seen Superstition discounted as well.
-They also offer half bottles at 35cl (which is what I bought for this review) – a good idea in my opinion.
-For me, the Superstition is superior to Origin but still falls a little short of greatness and even in it’s low price range there are strong alternatives.
-Having said that it is still an enjoyable enough dram to sip on.
+Thoughts: Jura must be one of the most discounted whiskies in the UK.
+Their Origin bottling seems to be on sale all year round and I’ve often seen Superstition discounted as well.
+They also offer half bottles (which is what I bought for this review).
+That’s a nice touch, in my opinion.
+I find this Superstition to be superior to Origin but it still falls a little flat for me.